igpp/docgen/doc/igpp-docgen.md

 **Options:**
 >
-    -h,--help              Display this text
+    -3,--pds3 <arg>        PDS3.
+Parse file as though it is in PDS3 format.
+    -a,--table <arg>       Table.
+Parse file as though it is in tablet format.
+With the table format values are expressed as rows with the first line being the varaible name.
+    -f,--format <arg>      Format.
+Format output with a given style.
+Allowed values are PDS3 and XML.
+Default: XML -h,--help              Dispay this text
     -i,--include <arg>     Include Path.
 Path to look for files referenced with an INCLUDE or STRUCTURE pointer.
+    -l,--list <arg>        List.
+Parse file as though it is in list format.
+With the list format values are expressed as keyword=value, one per line.
     -o,--output <arg>      Output.
 Output generated document to {file}.
 Default: System.out.
     -s,--separator <arg>   Separator.
 Pattern that separates values in tabular files.
-Default: is any number of spaces ([ ]+)
-    -t,--template <arg>    Template.
-The template for the output using Apache Velocity Template Language.
+Default: is a tab () -t,--template <arg>    Template.
+The template folder to search for templates file.
     -v,--verbose           Verbose.
 Show status at each step.
-    -f,--format            Format.
-Format output with a given style.
-Allowed values are PDS3 and XML.
-Default: XML

 **Variable Names in "options"**